Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 Never let that go.

-That's that's absolutely perfect.
+That's absolutely perfect.

 We still give them the middle finger by then building platforms that compete with their platforms.